 - Remember that the idea is to inform, amuse, explore feelings, and express love.

-- Imagine the person seated across from you.
+- Imagine that the person is seated across from you.
 Think about what you’d like to say.

 - While writing, place a photograph of your beloved on your desk.